DimitriosKaratis/Robotics-Projects/README.md

 ## 📌 Project Overview

-The project is divided into two main parts, both focusing on robotic modeling and control for a **door-opening task using a UR10 manipulator**.
+The project is divided into two main parts, both focusing on robotic modeling and control for a **door-opening task using a UR10 robotic arm**.
 The implementation was carried out in **MATLAB** using the **Robotics Toolbox by Peter Corke**.

 ---